ejasaityte/plants/README.md

 Matricaria chamomilla (synonym: Matricaria recutita), commonly known as chamomile (also spelled camomile), Italian camomilla, German chamomile, Hungarian chamomile (kamilla), wild chamomile or scented mayweed, is an annual plant of the composite family Asteraceae.
 M. chamomilla is the most popular source of the herbal product chamomile, although other species are also used as chamomile.

+Mercury is the smallest and innermost planet in the Solar System.
+Its orbit around the Sun takes only 87.97 days, the shortest of all the planets in the Solar System.
+It is named after the Roman deity Mercury, the messenger of the gods.